 \subsection{Audiovisual speech emotion recognition}

 This section presents emotion recognition experiments based on the static audiovisual representation $\w$ learned by VQ-MDVAE in an unsupervised manner.
-We consider two problems: estimating the emotion category and the emotion intensity level.
+We consider two problems: estimating the emotion category and the emotional intensity level.

-\textbf{Experimental set-up} We assess the effectiveness of the proposed model on two different datasets: MEAD \cite{wang2020mead} and RAVDESS \cite{livingstone2018ryerson}.
+\textbf{Experimental set-up} We assess the effectiveness of the proposed model on two different datasets: MEAD \citep{wang2020mead} and RAVDESS \citep{livingstone2018ryerson}.
 The MEAD dataset was presented in Section~\ref{sec:audiovisual-dataset}.
 The RAVDESS dataset contains 1440 audio files that were recorded by 24 professional actors, with each file labeled with one of eight different emotions: neutral, calm, happy, sad, angry, fearful, disgusted, or surprised.
 We conduct two types of evaluations to measure performance.
-The first evaluation involves detecting emotions and their intensity levels in the case where individuals can be seen during the training phase (\emph{person-dependent evaluation}).
+The first evaluation involves recognizing emotions and their intensity levels in the case where individuals can be seen during the training phase (\emph{person-dependent evaluation}).
 For this evaluation, we randomly divide the dataset into 70\% training data and 30\% testing data.
-The second evaluation involves detecting emotions and their intensity levels in the case where individuals are not seen during the training phase (\emph{person-independent evaluation}).
+The second evaluation involves recognizing emotions and their intensity levels in the case where individuals are not seen during the training phase (\emph{person-independent evaluation}).
 To perform this evaluation, we use a 5-fold cross-validation approach to separate the speakers' identities between the training and evaluation sets.
 Through these evaluations, we are able to assess the ability of the models to detect emotions and their intensity levels in both person-dependent and person-independent scenarios using two different datasets.